Damascus: Geography

-In the 20th century, newer suburbs developed north of the Barada, and to some extent to the south, invading the Ghouta oasis.
-In 1956–1957, the new neighborhood of Yarmouk became a second home to many Palestinian refugees.
+In the 20th century, suburbs developed north of the Barada, and to some extent to the south.
+In 1956–1957, the Yarmouk became home to many Palestinian refugees.
 City planners preferred to preserve the Ghouta as far as possible, and in the later 20th century some of the main areas of development were to the north, in the western Mezzeh neighborhood and most recently along the Barada valley in Dummar in the northwest and on the slopes of the mountains at Barzeh in the north-east.
-Poorer areas, often built without official approval, have mostly developed south of the main city.
+Poorer areas, often built without official approval, have developed south of the main city.

 Damascus used to be surrounded by an oasis, the Ghouta region (الغوطة), watered by the Barada river.
-The Fijeh spring, west along the Barada valley, used to provide the city with drinking water, and various sources to the west are tapped by water contractors.
-The flow of the Barada dropped with the rapid expansion of housing and industry in the city and it is almost dry.
+The Fijeh spring, west along the Barada valley, provided the city with drinking water, and various sources to the west were tapped by water contractors.
+The flow of the Barada dropped with the rapid expansion of housing and industry, leaving it almost dry.
 The lower aquifers are polluted by the city's runoff from heavily used roads, industry, and sewage.